Mayor's Town Hall Meeting

 Q7 - What's going on with Prop-P taxes that the police officers were not getting raises?
 How many police officers does Ferguson have now?

 **Annually, the City receives around $1 million in Prop P funds whose purpose is to partially fund Public Safety within the City.
 Annually the City budgets about $7 million for public safety (Police and Fire).
+Since the institution of Prop-P, the city has increased spending on Public Safety (PD and FD) by more than $1 million.
 Regarding raises for Police - the police union was in the process of negotiating a collective bargaining agreement.
 That agreement was ratified in July of 2019.
 Wage rate increases were given to police once that agreement was signed.
 Those raises were retroactive to the first of the fiscal year.

 Q8 - What is the status of the Build Grant?